taylor-edwards/layout-patterns/index.md

   : External sidebar
   : Simple footer

 This taxonomy provides a method of categorization for future layout patterns and a simple assessment of their most likely function – which is a positive indicator of their best suited purpose.
-If we take sites with features matching one of the sets defined above, we can see that blogs are best suited to the Gamma layout pattern and social media networks make good use of a wide combination of components.
-Importantly to my case studies, news media seem to be best fit by the Beta pattern.
+If we take sites with features matching one of the sets defined above, we can see that blogs are best suited to the Legacy layout pattern and social media networks make good use of a wide combination of components, as seen in the Mix pattern.
+Most importantly to my case studies, news media seem to be best fit by the Grid pattern.

 [Dive into the case studies to learn more &rarr;](/case-studies)